 May overlap with Stop Motion Lighting.

-- The Berserk anime loved this.
+- Berserk (1997) loved this.
 Notably during Guts' first fight with Griffith.
 Although you hear the shuffling of swords, neither Guts nor Griffith move during some of these shots.

 - Demon Lord Dante's action sequences fall under this.

 - When not using Stock Footage, the filler episode battles of Sailor Moon usually involved this.
 Most of these involved Sailor Moon narrowly dodging attacks.

 - Record of Lodoss War features a battle between dragons that looks like giant still images moving slowly towards each other.

 - Happens in episode 7 of Season 2's Mahoromatic.
 Likely done because of the sheer amount of people taking part in the town's yearly mock battle.

 - The One Piece anime used stationary frames for a large portion of its early battles and events.
 Although the use of freeze frames have been toned down quite a bit, they do reappear once in a while.
 This owes a lot to the anime spanning all the back from 1999 and continuing onward for over a decade, with animation advancements and quality dramatically improving on a gradual uphill slope.

 - Used in episodes 3 and 8 of Stella Womens Academy, High School Division Class C³.
 The first and last battles are shown, but all the matches in-between them are just still frames of the various girls in the show.